 Whilst the survey population scored four scenarios predominantly below the threshold for regulation (sub-threshold), we also assessed how often the remaining forty-six scenarios (i.e. all scenarios except sub-threshold scenarios 2, 32, 38 and 42) were also scored as sub-threshold.

 The percentage of the survey population assessing the remaining scenarios as sub-threshold was 11.2 ± 2.4% and for 16 of the 46 scenarios (35%) this value was < 5% of the survey population.
-However, for thirteen scenarios (i.e., 3, 8, 11, 12, 13, 16, 20, 22, 23, 27, 31, 34 and 40), over ten percent (range 10.3% - 52.6%) of the survey population considered each of these scenarios to describe procedures that were sub-threshold.
+However, for thirteen scenarios (i.e. 3, 8, 11, 12, 13, 16, 20, 22, 23, 27, 31, 34 and 40), over ten percent (range 10.3% - 52.6%) of the survey population considered each of these scenarios to describe procedures that were sub-threshold.
 Of these thirteen scenarios, five involved behavioural studies (i.e., 3, 12, 13, 16 and 34), three involved growth/feeding in paralarvae/hatchlings (20, 27 and 40), two killing paralarvae (22 and 31), one involved a non-invasive procedure performed under general anaesthesia with recovery (scenario 8), one a digestive tract transit study (scenario 11) and one a study of post-reproductive senescence (scenario 23).
 The individual scores for eight of these scenarios are plotted in Figure 3 (B and C) together with the scores from the four sub-threshold scenarios (Figure 3 A) to illustrate the gradual shift from high sub-threshold scores to reduced sub-threshold scores with increased scores in mild or more severe categories.

 Five scenarios (3, 12, 23, 34 and 40; Figure 3 B and C) have a distribution of scores indicating that they should be considered as describing procedures which are on the borderline for regulation (i.e., on the sub-threshold-“lower” mild borderline), whereas for the other eight scenarios the balance shifts to scores in severity classes predominantly above the lower threshold for regulation (Figure 3 C for examples).